+1 (619) 853-3200

 Our Kitchen & Bath Steam-Blast targets all five zones above — $170 flat for kitchen + 1 bathroom.
 No whole-home commitment required.

-Why San Diego Homes Face a More Aggressive Biofilm Problem
+Why San Diego Homes Face a More Aggressive Build-Up Problem

-San Diego's marine layer creates a persistent humidity condition that accelerates biofilm formation in kitchens and bathrooms.
-The combination of coastal humidity and salt aerosol (sodium chloride and magnesium chloride from ocean spray) creates an environment where mold and bacteria grow faster than in drier inland cities.
+In our experience cleaning hundreds of San Diego homes, our technicians have consistently documented faster build-up reformation in coastal neighborhoods compared to inland areas.
+San Diego's marine layer creates a persistent humidity condition that accelerates build-up formation in kitchens and bathrooms.
+The combination of coastal humidity and salt aerosol (sodium chloride and magnesium chloride from ocean spray) creates an environment where mold and grime accumulate faster than in drier inland cities.

 Coastal San Diego